 Specialized Coatings: Teflon, PU, and Other Water-Repellant Treatments

-- PU (polyurethane) coatings create a semi-permeable barrier that blocks liquid water while allowing some breathability.
+- PU (polyurethane) coatings form a partial water barrier while still allowing some moisture vapour escape.

 Durability and Moisture-Related Damage Risks Across Materials